 Herbs to support your stress response and reduce inflammation.
 These herbs help lower the inflammatory protein Interleukin-6 that may be related to the COVID-19 inflammatory response.
 They are also very helpful to support the stress response.

-7 supplements to support your immune system, I’d list them as:
+If I were to suggest 7 supplements to support your immune system, I’d list them as:

 The reason I suggest Vitamin C as the top 3 immune support nutrient is that humans do not make Vitamin C. That means we need to obtain this very important nutrient from our food or from a nutritional supplement.
 Vitamin C helps reduce the inflammatory response and protects cells against oxidative damage to cells, thus protecting cells against an inflammatory response to infections.
 Vitamin C is also important for neurotransmitter dopamine production, collagen and other connective tissue formation, and cortisol production.

 The following recommendations are suggested due to their known immune system support.
 Additional nutrients may be needed if you feel ill.
 Please be aware, these recommendations are to improve your immune system; they are not intended as a cure for Covid-19.
 I’ve listed references at the bottom of the article if you want to read more about these key nutrients.

 Visit Fullscript for supplements if you think you are not getting the levels suggested from your diet.

 Vitamin C taken in divided doses throughout the day helps to maintain a good circulating dose and improves ability to absorb in the digestive system.
 Vitamin C can be obtained as ascorbic acid.
 To reduce any acid affect on the stomach, ester-C / buffered formulations can be obtained.
 Additionally, taking small doses (i.e., 500-1000 mg) throughout the day may reduce stomach or other gastrointestinal disturbances.
 Diabetics need to be cautious with fruit and Vitamin C intake as both may affect blood sugar values.